How To Market Assisted Living Effectively

 Statistics about social media use by generation.

-When creating and sharing content on social media, be mindful of where your audience spends their time.
-Research shows that baby boomers spend the majority of their time on Facebook, so focus your Facebook social media efforts on reaching potential residents directly.
+• Baby boomers spend the majority of their time on Facebook, so focus your Facebook social media efforts on reaching potential residents directly.

 14. Share Stories, Not Jargon

 The senior living industry is filled with alphabet soup: AL, ALF, ANP, CCRC, LTC, MC.
 These acronyms can confuse your leads, especially at the beginning of the sales cycle.
+They also make your community feel more like a medical institution than a place where they can relax, make friends, and have fun.

+Focus on sharing stories with potential leads.
 Not only do people remember stories 22 times more than facts, but emotional connections created through narratives are known to drive brand loyalty.

 15. Schedule Tours

-Marketing strategies such as video ads and social media are great for raising brand awareness, but you need face-to-face interactions to effectively move a prospect to the next stage of the sale.
+Video ads and social media are great for raising brand awareness, but you need face-to-face interactions to effectively move a prospect to the next stage of the sale.

 Tours should be personable, well-planned, and include follow-up.
 Administer a survey afterward to find out how you can improve future tours.